 - You must verify the courses for which you are registering are 1) EEP approved courses by visiting the University Registrar Schedule of courses (see Course Selection for instructions), and 2) listed on your EEP application to be covered by this program.

-- EEP courses listed on the application must match the class number, prefix, section number, etc. of the EEP course(s) you register for.
+- EEP courses listed on the application must match the course prefix and number (e.g. ENC1101) of the EEP course(s) you register for.

 EEP Refund Policy

 EEP registration occurs during the drop/add fee liability time frame.
 If you decide not to participate in an EEP registered course, you must drop course registrations before the fee liability deadline to avoid paying tuition for the course.
 Fee liability deadlines are 11:59 p.m. of last day of the EEP registration period.
 If your EEP request is denied, you will be responsible for all tuition, fees and late fees associated with any course registrations after the drop/add fee liability deadline.

 Please note: The university’s fee petition and fee refund policies and procedures are not applicable to courses taken through this program.
 Therefore, there is no petition process for, or a refund of any fees paid.